-seven working days in advance of the proposed event.
-Members of the University who are concerned that a particular forthcoming event should be escalated to the Referral Group may do so directly.
-The Referral Group will, in consultation as necessary, determine whether the event can go ahead as originally planned, or in alternative premises, at a later date or in a different format.
-Only in exceptional circumstances and when the Referral Group considers that there are risks which cannot be mitigated or the event organizer refuses to meet any conditions imposed, will permission be withheld.
-An organizer who is unhappy with the Referral Group's decision has the right of appeal to the Vice-Chancellor or to his or her appointed deputy for these purposes.
+a process of escalation to a Referral Group.1 Only the Referral Group may refuse permission in this way and on these bases.
+The request should be forwarded to the Referral Group with a statement of the concerns.
+This referral should be made at least seven working days in advance of the proposed meeting or event.
+Members of the University who are concerned that a particular forthcoming meeting or event should be escalated to the Referral Group may do so directly.
+The Referral Group will, in consultation as necessary, determine whether the meeting or event can go ahead as originally planned, or in alternative premises, at a later date, or in a different format.
+Only in exceptional circumstances, when there are risks which cannot be mitigated or the event organiser refuses to meet any conditions imposed, will permission be withheld.
+An organiser who is unhappy with the Referral Group's decision has the right of appeal to the Vice-Chancellor's deputy appointed for this purpose.

-Any decision by the Referral Group that an event proposed to be held in the University is not to take place, or may only take place subject to conditions, is binding and takes precedence over any other permission which may have been given by any other body or officer in the University.
+Any decision by the Referral Group (including one upheld on appeal) that a meeting or event should not take place, or may only take place subject to conditions, is binding and takes precedence over any other decision which may have been taken by any other body or officer in the University.

-Organization and management of meetings and events on University premises
+Organisation and management of meetings and events on University premises

-Once approved, the organizers of meetings and events must comply with any conditions set by the University authorities concerned for the organization of the meeting or other activity and the arrangements to be made.
-Such conditions may include the requirement that tickets should be issued for public meetings, that an adequate number of stewards should be available, that the police should be consulted and their advice taken about the arrangements, and that the time and place of the meeting should be changed.
-The cost of meeting the requirements, and the responsibility for fulfilling them, rests with the organizers.
+Once approved, the organisers of meetings and events must comply with any conditions set by the University authorities concerned for the organisation of the meeting or event.
+Such conditions may include the requirement that tickets should be issued, that an adequate number of stewards or security staff should be available, that the Proctors and/or University Security and/or the Police should be consulted and their advice taken about the arrangements, and that the time and/or place of the meeting should be changed.
+The cost of meeting the conditions, and the responsibility for fulfilling them, rests with the organisers.

-Notification of Proctors
+Notification to the Proctors

-In addition to seeking the permission referred to above, the organizers of all meetings and events to be held on University premises which are to be addressed or attended by persons who are not resident members of the University (except for academic meetings organized by the authority of a Faculty or Department, or for any meetings or classes of meetings approved for the purpose by the Senior Proctor as being commonly or customarily held on University premises) are required to give notice to the Senior Proctor.
-This notice may be given on the form used to book University premises, a copy of which will be sent by the University authority concerned to the Senior Proctor.
-The organizers may also, if they wish, communicate directly with the Proctors to give further details.
-Information is required at least seven working days in advance (although the Senior Proctor may, at his or her discretion, agree to receive information closer to the time of the meeting than this).
-The information needed is the date and time of the meeting, the place, the names, addresses, and Colleges (if any) of the organizers, the name of the organization making the arrangements, and the name of any expected speaker, whether or not a member of the University.
+In addition to seeking the permission referred to above, the organisers of all meetings and events to be held on University premises which are to be addressed or attended by persons who are not resident members of the University (except for academic meetings organised by the authority of a Faculty or Department, or for any meetings or classes of meetings approved for the purpose by the Senior Proctor as being commonly or customarily held on University premises) are required to give notice to the Senior Proctor.
+This notice may be given separately or by using the form used to book University premises, a copy of which may be sent by the University authority concerned to the Senior Proctor.
+The organisers may also, if they wish, communicate directly with the Proctors to give further details.
+Information is required at least seven working days in advance (although the Senior Proctor may, at their discretion, agree to receive information closer to the time of the meeting or event).
+The information needed is the date and time of the meeting or event, the place, the names, addresses, and Colleges (if any) of the organisers, the name of the organisation making the arrangements, and the names of any expected speakers (whether or not members of the University).

-The organizers of any meeting must comply with instructions given by a Proctor, by any other University officer, or by any other person authorized to act on behalf of the University, in the proper discharge of his or her duties.
-The attention of members of the University is drawn to Regulations 9 and 10 of the general regulations for discipline.
+The organisers of any meeting must comply with instructions given by a Proctor or other University officer, or by any other person authorised to act on behalf of the University, in the proper discharge of their duties.